ulb-sachsen-anhalt/digital-derivans/README.md

 ![JDK11 Maven3](https://github.com/ulb-sachsen-anhalt/digital-derivans/workflows/Java%20CI%20with%20Maven/badge.svg)

-Java command line tool that creates image derivates with different, configurable sizes and qualities, appends additional image footer and may assemble image files and OCR data to produce searchable pdf files with hidden text layer and an outline.
+Java command line tool that creates image derivates with different, configurable sizes and qualities, appends additional image footer and may assemble image files and OCR data to produce searchable PDF files with hidden text layer and an outline.
 If derivates can be created independently, like single scaled image variants, it uses parallel execution.

 Uses [mets-model](https://github.com/MyCoRe-Org/mets-model) for METS/MODS-handling,